 Cosmetics companies which are not Leaping Bunny certified can still test their products or ingredients on animals – as long as they don’t do these tests or sell these products in the European Union.

 For example, before some cosmetics products can go on sale in China, they must be tested by the Chinese authorities, which normally involves a range of animal tests.

-Companies certified by the Leaping Bunny have not been permitted to sell in China unless direct to consumer.
-These companies made a big commitment to ethics over profits as China is a fast-growing market which they weren’t able to access, unlike companies which aren’t certified by the Leaping Bunny.
+Companies approved by the Leaping Bunny have not been permitted to sell in China unless direct to consumer.
+These companies made a big commitment to ethics over profits as China is a fast-growing market which they weren’t able to access, unlike companies which aren’t approved by the Leaping Bunny.